Neural Architecture Search with Bayesian Optimisation and Optimal Transport

 We use an evolutionary algorithm (\evoalg) approach to optimise the acquisition function~\eqref{eqn:eiacq}.
 For this, we begin with an initial pool of networks and evaluate the acquisition $\acqt$ on those networks.
 Then we generate a set of $\Nmut$ mutations of this pool as follows.
 First, we stochastically select $\Nmut$ candidates from the set of networks already evaluated such that those with higher $\acqt$ values are more likely to be selected than those with lower values.
 Then we modify each candidate, to produce a new architecture.
 These modifications, described in Table~\ref{tb:nnmodifierssmall}, might change the architecture either by increasing or decreasing the number of computational units in a layer, by adding or deleting layers, or by changing the connectivity of existing layers.
 Finally, we evaluate the acquisition on this $\Nmut$ mutations, add it to the initial pool, and repeat for the prescribed number of steps.
 While \evoalgs works fine for cheap functions, such as the acquisition $\acqt$ which is analytically available, it is not suitable when evaluations are expensive, such as training a neural network.
 This is because \evoalgs selects points for future evaluations that are already close to points that have been evaluated, and is hence inefficient at exploring the space.
 In our experiments, we compare \nnbos to the same \evoalgs scheme used to optimise the acquisition and demonstrate the former outperforms the latter.

 We conclude this section by observing that this framework for \nnbo/\nndists has additional flexibility to what has been described.
-Suppose one wishes to also tune over drop-out probabilities, regularisation penalties and batch normalisation at each layer.
-These can be treated as part of the layer label, and we can design an augmented label penalty matrix $M$ which accounts for these considerations.
+If one wishes to tune over drop-out probabilities, regularisation penalties and batch normalisation at each layer, they can be treated as part of the layer label, via an augmented label penalty matrix $M$ which accounts for these considerations.
 If one wishes to jointly tune other scalar hyper-parameters (e.g. learning rate), they can use an existing kernel for euclidean spaces and define the GP over the joint architecture + hyper-parameter space via a product kernel.
-BO methods for early stopping in iterative training procedures~\citep{kandasamy2017multi,klein2016fast} can be easily incorporated by defining a \emph{fidelity space}.
+BO methods for early stopping in iterative training procedures~\citep{kandasamy2017boca,klein2016fast,kandasamy2016multigp, kandasamy2016gaussian,kandasamy2016multi} can be easily incorporated by defining a \emph{fidelity space}.
 Using a line of work in scalable GPs~\citep{wilson2015kernel,snelson2006sparse}, one can apply our methods to challenging problems which might require trying a very large number ($\sim$100K) of architectures.
 These extensions will enable deploying \nnbos in large scale settings, but are tangential to our goal of introducing a BO method for architecture search.